jayqi/spongebob/spongebobsay-cli/README.md

-# spongebobsay: asCIi moCkIng SpoNgEbOb CommAnD-liNE ProGram
+# spongebobsay: AScIi MOcKiNg sPONgEbOB comMAnD-lIne ProGrAm

 Command-line program to generate an ASCII picture of SpongeBob saying something provided by the user, but in [Mocking SpongeBob case](https://knowyourmeme.com/memes/mocking-spongebob).